The Voronoi conjecture for parallelohedra with simply connected $\delta$-surface: Canonical scaling and surface of a parallelohedron

-Now we have a function $\mathfrak{s}'$ that is invariant with respect to central symmetry of $P.$ We translate this function on all copies of $P$ in the tiling $\mathcal{T}$.
-This translation is correctly defined since in $\mathcal{T}$ different tiles are glued by opposite facets of $P$ and values of $\mathcal{s}'$ are equal on these facets.
-Moreover the resulted function $\mathfrak{s}:\mathcal{T}^{d-1}\longrightarrow \mathbb{R}_+$ is a canonical scaling because it satisfies condition \eqref{csdef} for every primitive $(d-2)$-face because $\mathfrak{s}'$ satisfies rule \eqref{csrule} and it satisfies condition \eqref{csdef} for non primitive $(d-2)$-face because every face like this lies in two pairs of opposite facets and we can choose opposite normal directions for facets in one pair. \end{proof}
+Now the function $\mathfrak{s}'$ is invariant with respect to central symmetry of $P.$ We translate this function on all copies of $P$ in the tiling $\mathcal{T}$.
+This translation is correctly defined since different tiles of $\mathcal{T}$ are glued together by opposite facets of $P$ and values of $\mathfrak{s}'$ are equal on these facets.
+The constructed function $\mathfrak{s}:\mathcal{T}^{d-1}\longrightarrow \mathbb{R}_+$ satisfies condition \eqref{csdef} for every primitive $(d-2)$-face because $\mathfrak{s}'$ satisfies rule \eqref{csrule}.
+For a non-primitive $(d-2)$-face condition~\eqref{csdef} holds as well because every such face lies in two pairs of opposite facets with equal values of $\mathfrak{s}'$ in each pair.
+Consequently, we can choose opposite normal directions for the facets in each pair and obtain a zero sum.
+Thus the function $\mathfrak{s}$ is a canonical scaling. \end{proof}

-\begin{defin} We will say that sequence of facets $\gamma=\left[F_0,\ldots,F_k\right]$ is a {\it primitive combinatorial path} of $P$ if every two consequent facets $F_i$ and $F_{i+1}$ has a common primitive face of codimension 2 of $P$.
+\begin{defin} A sequence of facets $\gamma=\left[F_0,\ldots,F_k\right]$ is a {\it primitive combinatorial path} on $P$ if consecutive facets $F_i$ and $F_{i+1}$ are linked by a common primitive face of codimension 2.
 We call $\gamma$ a {\it primitive cycle} if $F_0=F_k$. \end{defin}